sanathaniel/msa/about/Code.md

 					</ul>
 					<li>The Chair of the Ad-Hoc Committee notifies the accused and shares the written statement of the complaint.</li>
 					<li>The accused will also be asked to provide a written statement providing their account of the activities covered in the complaint.</li>
-					<li>The AHC may meet with the complainant or the accused; solicit evidence from identified witnesses; and consult others with direct knowledge of the event in question.
+					<li>The AHC may meet with the complainant or the accused, solicit evidence from identified witnesses, and consult others with direct knowledge of the event in question.
 The AHC also may consult with Legal Counsel.
 Any fact finding or written statements provided to the AHC will be shared with either party at their request.</li>
 					<li>Violations must be determined through unanimous decision by the AHC.</li>
 					<li>A written summary of the decision and recommended action will be provided in writing to all parties upon completion of the fact-finding and determination process.</li>
 				</ol>